GSA-TTS/handbook/pages/general-information-and-resources/chicago.md

 ## Who can I contact if I have questions about the office space?

 TTS no longer has formal operations support for the Chicago office.
-However, [jckfieldoffice@gsa.gov](mailto:jckfieldoffice@gsa.gov) should be able to answer most of your building-related questions.
+However, [r5wps@gsa.gov](mailto:r5wps@gsa.gov) should be able to answer most of your building management and workplace service questions.
 [Janie Burmeister](mailto:janie.burmeister@gsa.gov) may be able to help you with any questions specific to other FAS programs in Chicago and Region 5.